SeRL: Self-Play Reinforcement Learning for Large Language Models with Limited Data: Experiments

 Since the original reward prompts in SR-DPO are intended for general tasks, we modify them to better fit mathematical scenarios, ensuring a fair comparison (see Tab.~\ref{box:math_constitution}).
 To ensure fairness in training data scale, we note that RL-GT and I-RPO use 7,500 instructions from the MATH training set, and SR-DPO generates 7,500 instructions per iteration.
-For our method, accounting for filtered data, we estimate that every 100 steps consumes roughly 7,500 instructions.
-Therefore, we regard every 100 steps of our method as one iteration to ensure a fair comparison with other baselines.
+For our method, we online-generate instructions during training, keeping the same number of training gradient steps as other baselines to ensure the total training data scale remains consistent, thereby guaranteeing a fair comparison.

 \textbf{Evaluation Benchmarks.} We evaluate model performance using five math-specific benchmarks and one general-purpose benchmark.
 (1) The math benchmarks include MATH-500~\citep{lightman2023lets}, which focuses on medium-difficulty problems; MATH-Hard~\citep{hendrycks2021measuring}, which contains level-5 competition problems from AMC and AIME to assess advanced reasoning; ASDiv~\citep{miao2020a}, a dataset of 2,305 diverse elementary-level math word problems; College Math~\citep{tang2024mathscale}, which covers university-level topics such as algebra and calculus; and TabMWP~\citep{lu2023dynamic}, consisting of 38,431 problems that combine textual and tabular data to test multi-step reasoning.
 (2) To assess general reasoning ability, we include MMLU-Pro~\citep{wang2024mmlupro}, an enhanced version of MMLU covering STEM, humanities, and social sciences.
+All evaluations are conducted using greedy decoding with a maximum of 1,024 new tokens.